mrishu/mtech-dissertation/chapter/6-ieq.typ

 We present the first algorithm for generating an *Ideal Expanded Query (IEQ)*:
 + This method first constructs the _oracle_ *Rocchio Vector* using the ground truth, which is obtained from the `qrel` file.
   See @definition:rocchio.
 The document vectors are assumed to have BM25 weights.
-+ We sort the terms of the Rocchio vector by their weights and trim the Rocchio vector upto top `num_expansion_terms`.
++ We sort the terms of the Rocchio vector by their weights in decreasing order and trim the Rocchio vector upto top `num_expansion_terms`.
 + We then select a `tweak_magnitude` from a `list_of_magnitudes`.
 + We iteratively go over the terms of the Rocchio vector one by one and tweak its weight by\ `new_weight = `(1 + `tweak_magnitude`) $times$ `current_weight`.\
   If the AP after tweaking is higher than the AP before tweaking, we accept the tweak.
 Otherwise we revert it.